riomljr/calculator/README.md

 # calculator
 building a calculator from scratch using Javascript, CSS, and HTML.
-Check it out below. riomljr.github.io/calculator/
+Check it out: riomljr.github.io/calculator/